Chimaek: Origin and popularization

 In 1977, the chicken brand Rims Chicken was founded.
-It was quite strange for Koreans to chop and fry chicken, but its popularity was enormous, especially around the holiday seasons.
+It sold fried chicken cut into four pieces, which became especially popular during the Christmas season.

 The word chicken and beer were not used in conjunction until 2002 with the Korea–Japan World Cup.
 Public parks would often have large screens to watch the games, and people would dress in red (the colour and nickname of the home team) and gather together to cheer for the World Cup, while eating chicken and drinking beer.
 The number of chicken restaurants increased from around 10,000 to 25,000 after the World Cup.

 Chimaek Street is planned to be built in Gimpo, South Korea.
 There is a prospect that various chicken restaurants will be gathered in one place and that world beer and various kinds of chicken will be a specialty of Gimpo.

 There are many chimaek festivals in Korea, including the Seoul Chimaek Festival which is held in mid-October in downtown Seoul.
 It is an event to promote Korean food culture abroad by combining chicken and beer.
 In Daegu, a chimaek festival was held in 2013.
 In 2013, a chimaek festival in Ningbo, China, drew some 400,000 visitors in its first three days.